RasmusRynell/ax-devil-rtsp/README.md

 ---

+## Disclaimer

+This project is an independent, community-driven implementation and is **not** affiliated with or endorsed by Axis Communications AB.
+For official APIs and development resources, see the [Axis Developer Community](https://www.axis.com/en-us/developer).

 ## License

-MIT License - see `LICENSE`.
+MIT License - see [LICENSE](LICENSE) for details.

-## Disclaimer

-This project is independent and not affiliated with Axis Communications AB.
-For official resources, visit the [Axis developer documentation](https://developer.axis.com/).